itmeson/c-q-analysis/src/overview/grading_system.rst

 topic will be discussed in the third week of the course.

 Your participation grade will include your contributions to the class and to your groups during class time.
-You will prepare a short assignment at the end of the term describing your specific contributions to the class and your group, and justifying a letter grade that you will propose.
-(You will suggest a grade in the range A-F, and explain why it is the grade you deserve).

 The largest portion of your grade will come from my assessment of your mastery of specific skills and concepts called "Standards"  -- a long list of these